top of page

 2ND ANNIVERSARY & 20TH LAPTOP GIVEAWAY

-In July 2022, we are celebrating this milestone at Marcus Garvey Park in Harlem with snow cones, cotton candy, arts & crafts, a bouncy house, trays of free hot food, t-shirts, and much more!
+To celebrate this achievement, we will be hosting a special event in July 2022 at Marcus Garvey Park in Harlem.
+There will be snow cones, cotton candy, arts and crafts, a bouncy house, trays of free hot food,

-This is what a community looks like!
+This is what community looks like!

 JUNETEENTH AT MID-TOWN ADULT LEARNING CENTER WITH PRINCIPAL WILLIAMS (2023).